aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template-rt /README.md

 ### Pipeline Stack

-*This stack is only needed if you want to handle deployments of this repository to be managed through a CICD pipeline.
-The pipeline is configured to deploy to 1 account: DEV*
+*This stack is only needed if you want to handle deployments of this folder of repository to be managed through a CICD pipeline.
+The pipeline is configured to deploy to 1 account: DEV and will deploy the service catalog stack to the target account*

-The CICD pipelines in this repository are setup to monitor an AWS CodeCommit repository and must be setup beforehand; the name of the repository is defined in `mlops_infra/config/constants.py` so change the value of this variable `CODE_COMMIT_REPO_NAME`.
+The CICD pipeline in this folder of the repository is setup to monitor an AWS CodeCommit repository and must be setup beforehand; the name of the repository is defined in `mlops_sm_project_template_rt/config/constants.py` so change the value of this variable `CODE_COMMIT_REPO_NAME`.

-If you are using other sources like github or bitbucket for your repository, you will need to modify the connection to the appropriate repository as defined in `mlops_offering/pipeline_stack.py`.
+If you are using other sources like github or bitbucket for your repository, you will need to modify the connection to the appropriate repository as defined in `mlops_sm_project_template_rt/pipeline_stack.py`.
 This can be done using AWS CodeStar but must be setup on the account.

 Make sure the pipelines also point to your targeted branch; by default the pipeline is linked to `main` branch events, this is defined in the `constants.py` file under `PIPELINE_BRANCH` variable.